-Packed material (in drums, small containers) shall only be stored in areas where contamination of the ground is protected, unless special safety packaging (e.g. double walled safety containers) is used.
+Packed material (in drums, small containers) shall only be stored in areas where the ground is protected in case of contamination, unless special safety packaging (e.g. double walled safety containers) is used.

-1.1.
+2.1.
 RECOMMENDED MATERIALS FOR THE CONSTRUCTION OF STORAGE VESSELS

-1.1.1.
+2.1.1.
 Bulk tanks and small containers